Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Noncontiguous Setting

 \begin{theorem} Algorithm~\ref{layer-updating-algorithm} is an EF1 algorithm that requires $O(mT)$ adjustments. \end{theorem}

-\begin{proof} We use layer $k$ to refer to allocation $C^k$.
-We first prove that throughout the algorithm, for each layer $k$, each agent prefers the item that he obtains in this layer to any item in layer $k + 1$, i.e., $v_i(C^k_i) \geq v_i(C^{k+1}_j)$ for any $i, j \in N$.
-Then we will show that this condition is sufficient for EF1.
+\begin{proof} We first prove that throughout the algorithm, for each layer $k$, each agent prefers the item that he obtains in this layer to any item in layer $k + 1$, i.e., $v_i(C^k_i) \geq v_i(C^{k+1}_j)$ for any $i, j \in N$.
+Then we show that this condition is sufficient for EF1.